You can measure the impact of your campaigns across various channels and optimize your marketing activities with the Revenue attribution service.

 Why are there discrepancies between the metrics of Google Analytics and Emarsys?

-Differences between Emarsys and Google Analytics rely on differences between data gathered and contained inside of the Emarsys Platform (e.g. email or Push) and Google Analytics respectively.
+Differences between Emarsys and Google Analytics are due to the differences between the data gathered by the Emarsys Platform (e.g. email or Push) and Google Analytics respectively.
 Google Analytics data relies heavily upon website traffic and Google Ads data.
-Additionally, based on the various settings and technologies used to set data gathering there are differences in how each attribute is collected respectively.
+Additionally, based on the various settings and technologies used to configure data collection, there are differences in how each attribute is collected respectively.

 Differences between the results shown in Emarsys and Google Analytics may occur for the following reasons: